 - a.
 College of Veterinary Medicine Associate Dean for Academic and Student Affairs.
 The CVM Associate Dean for Academic and Student Affairs shall review any decision of the Board or OJA upon the timely Appeal by the Accused Student.
-Appeal to the CVM Associate Dean for Academic and Student Affairs shall be made in writing within five (5) business days after the Board or OJA decision has been presented to the accused student.
-The appeal must contain the basis for the appeal and provide a statement of reasons and argument justifying the relief sought by the appeal. - b.
+Appeal to the CVM Associate Dean for Academic and Student Affairs shall be made in writing within five (5) business days after the written decision of the Board or OJA decision has been presented to the accused student.
+The appeal must contain the basis for the appeal and provide a statement of reasons and argument justifying the relief sought by the appeal.
+The appellate officer shall have ten (10) business days to review the appeal and render a written decision.
+A five (5) day extension can be requested for deliberations.
+The written decision shall remain a part of the case record. - b.
 Dean of the College of Veterinary Medicine.
-A decision of the CVM Associate Dean for Academic and Student Affairs must be appealed to the Dean within five (5) business days of the decision.
-The decision of the Dean shall be the final decision of the University unless the President exercises discretionary authority to review the decision. - c.
+A decision of the CVM Associate Dean for Academic and Student Affairs must be appealed to the Dean within five (5) business days of the Associate Dean's decision.
+The decision of the Dean shall be the final decision of the University unless the President exercises discretionary authority to review the decision.
+The appellate officer shall have ten (10) business days to review the appeal and render a written decision.
+A five (5) day extension can be requested for deliberations.
+The written decision shall remain a part of the case record. - c.
 President of the University.
 A student may request the President of the University to review the decision of the Dean.
 The President has discretionary authority to grant or deny the request.
 When the President decides to review the decision of the Dean, the President's decision becomes the final decision of the University.
-A request to review the decision of the Dean must be made in writing with reasons explained and filed in the President's Office within ten (10) business days of the decision by the Dean. - d.
+A request to review the decision of the Dean must be made in writing with reasons explained and filed in the President's Office within ten (10) business days of the decision by the Dean.
+The written decision shall remain a part of the case record. - f.
 Board of Regents.
 The Board of Regents, State of Iowa may review the final decision of the University under the rules and procedure of that agency.
+The written decision shall remain a part of the case record.